top of page

 working with CONGRESS

-Participate in the NEPA process
+Participate in the planning process

 Every comment supporting environmental protection matters- familiarize yourself with what goes into writing substantive NEPA comments.